 In fact, the first mention of the port as Porto Leone is made on a naval map drawn up by the Genoese Pietro Visconti in 1318.

 Made of white marble, the lion is an imposing 3 meters (9 feet) tall.
 It is in a sitting position and its hollow throat and the marks of a missing pipe running across its back indicates that its was most likely part of a fountain, as the description by the Venetians about water flowing from its mouth into a cistern at its feet indicates.

 Travelers and sailors over the centuries have created several legends about the lion.
-One of these says that a pregnant Turkish woman looked at the statue and then gave birth to a monster with the face of a lion, with rabbit’s ears and human legs, which cried out like a dog.
+One of these says that a pregnant Turkish woman looked at the statue and then gave birth to a monster with the face of a lion, rabbit’s ears and human legs, which cried out like a dog.

 Similar legends circulated throughout the Middle Ages, generating awe in the seamen of the time.

 The Piraeus Lion was taken to Venice in 1687